User Guide

 Editing a device

-On macOS, right-click a device in the sidebar and choose Edit Device, or tap Edit in the device detail toolbar.
-On iOS, tap Edit in the toolbar.
-You can change the name, host, credentials, poll interval, or disable polling.
+On macOS, right-click a device in the sidebar and pick Edit Device, or hit Edit in the detail toolbar.
+On iOS, just tap Edit in the toolbar.
+You can change the name, host, credentials, poll interval, or pause polling entirely.

 Deleting a device

-On macOS, right-click and choose Delete Device, or use the trash icon in the toolbar.
-On iOS, swipe left on a device in the sidebar, or use the ellipsis menu (…) in the device detail toolbar.
-Deletion is permanent and removes stored credentials.
+On macOS: right-click, choose Delete Device, or use the trash icon in the toolbar.
+On iOS: swipe left on the row, or use the ellipsis menu (…) in the detail toolbar.
+Deletion is permanent and takes the stored credentials with it.

 Reordering devices